Financial Engineering

 Panel Speaker, AI in Drug Development 2025 – Session hosted by the Polish Embassy at Google Campus, Zurich (2025).

-Panel Moderator, Davos Innovation Week – World Economic Forum (2024).
+Panel Moderator, Davos Innovation Week on Healthy Longevity Innovation – World Economic Forum (2024).

 Guest Lecturer, Enabling Healthy Longevity: How to Innovate Healthcare with Digital Health – Department of Biomedical Engineering, Srinakharinwirot University, Thailand (2024).